hardikp/hardikp.github.io/books.md

 ## 2023

+1. Guns, Germs, and Steel by Jared Diamond
 1. The Diary of a Young Girl by Anne Frank
 1. Ultra-Processed People by Chris van Tulleken
 1. *Mindset: The New Psychology of Success by Carol Dweck